Bachelor of Arts — Anthropology

+Do you like Indiana Jones?
 Would you like to meet people within the Anthropology program?
 Would you like to be part of an inclusive and positive student club where you can create and develop friendships with other students in Anthropology?
 Are you looking for volunteer experience and development opportunities?
-Then join the Anthropology Student Society!
+Then join the Anthropology Club!

 The Anthropology Club is a student-run club focusing on the promotion, discussion, and development of ideas in all four fields of anthropology.
 Included in this is networking between students majoring and/or minoring in anthropology, students with a general interest in anthropology, and professionals in the fields of anthropology and archaeology.
 We aim to provide a mix of both social and academic events to all members and those interested.

 If you would like to be part of the Anthropology Club, obtain information about our activities and events, or just want to know more about our club, please speak to one of the Executive Officers.
 You can also visit the website to view the calendar of events and next meetings here: https://sites.google.com/mtroyal.ca/mru-anthropology-club/home